 B.App.Sc.(clin sc), B.Ost.Sc, Member of AOA.

-I have been practising in Brisbane as a qualified osteopath since 2004.
+I have been an osteopath in Brisbane since 2004.
 My journey to study osteopathy started over 8 years earlier.

 As a teenager, I was athletic and an accomplished tennis player – until I became ill with glandular fever and chronic fatigue syndrome.
 After a long period of illness with unsatisfactory results from standard medical approaches, I began to search for a safer, gentler and more effective treatment.
 That is when I discovered osteopathy.
 After having some treatments with a cranial osteopath, I soon felt my health significantly improving.